UBC-Thunderbots/Software/docs/getting-started.md

 To make sure we are all using the same cube version, run `STM32CubeMX` when editing the `.ioc` file.

-## Setting up virtual robocup 2021
+## Setting up Virtual Robocup 2021

 ### Setting up the SSL Simulation Environment